johnn-oss/johnn-oss.com/README.md

-I made thi porfolio web project during my SIWES (Internship) as a project
+I made this porfolio web project during my SIWES (Internship) as a project